 Sometimes in the field of mental health care certain approaches or practices will become buzzwords, and many organizations will jump on board.
 I think this has happened, at least to some extent, with trauma-informed practice, and it’s generally seen as something desirable.
 Where the problem lies, though, is that there’s a difference between claiming to be trauma-informed and actually being trauma-informed.
 I’m sure that the mental health and addictions program I work for would claim to be trauma-informed, just like they claim to be recovery-oriented.
 But in practice, it’s just lip service, although I highly doubt the people running the place would see it that way.

 I think all mental health care organizations should be trauma-informed, but it’s essential that it look trauma-informed from the client perspective, not just the staff or management’s perspective.
-While individual care providers for the most part try (with varying degrees of success) to be empathetic, it’s difficult for some clinicians, and particularly for organizations, to have any real understanding of what the client perspective looks like.
+While individual care providers for the most part try (with varying degrees of success) to be empathetic, it’s difficult for some clinicians, and particularly for organizations, to have any real understanding of what the client perspective looks like, especially when their perspective is tinged by stigma.

 Would you consider the mental health services that you’ve accessed to be trauma-informed?